Queen Elizabeth II has agreed to suspend parliament in the the run up to the Brexit deadline of Oct. 31, the British government announced Wednesday.

 What else might be affected?

-One in five businesses would consider relocating to Europe if Brexit negotiations deteriorate, according to a report released by Britain’s Institute of Directors on Friday, which called on the government to speed up its publication of ‘no deal’ guidance.
+One in five businesses would consider relocating to Europe if Brexit negotiations deteriorate, according to a report released by Britain’s Institute of Directors last August.

 What are the politics behind preparing for a ‘no deal’ Brexit?

-“She wants to give them the impression that the U.K. could walk away from an unsatisfactory deal and cope with the consequences,” says Bale.
-“Whether you think that’s a particularly convincing negotiating strategy depends on how prepared you think the U.K. actually is for that scenario.”
+“Whether you think that’s a particularly convincing negotiating strategy depends on how prepared you think the U.K. actually is for that scenario,” says Bale.